cakephp/migrations/docs/en/index.rst

 -----------------------------------

-In the same way, you can generate a migration to alter a column by using the command line, if the migration name is of the form "AlterXXXFromYYY":
+In the same way, you can generate a migration to alter a column by using the command line, if the migration name is of the form "AlterXXXOnYYY":

 .. code-block:: bash

-    bin/cake bake migration AlterPriceFromProducts name:float
+    bin/cake bake migration AlterPriceOnProducts name:float

 will generate::